-- falls within the benefits of this plan and is not excluded from cover by any term in this handbook; and - is of an acute condition (see 3.5); and - is conventional treatment (for details see 3.3); and - has been proven to be effective and safe (for details see 3.3) - is not preventative (for details see 4.25 and 4.14); and - does not cost more than an equivalent treatment that is as likely to deliver a similar therapeutic or diagnostic outcome; and is not provided or used primarily for the convenience of financial or other advantage of you or your specialist or other health professional.
+- falls within the benefits of this plan and is not excluded from cover by any term in this handbook; and - is of an acute condition (see 3.5); and - is conventional treatment (for details see 3.3); and - has been proven to be effective and safe (for details see 3.3) - is not preventative (for details see 4.24 and 4.15); and - does not cost more than an equivalent treatment that is as likely to deliver a similar therapeutic or diagnostic outcome; and - is not provided or used primarily for the convenience of financial or other advantage of you or your specialist or other health professional.

-external prosthesis - an artificial, removable replacement for a part of the body facility - a hospital, or unit listed in the Directory of Hospitals with which we have an agreement to provide a specific set of medical services.
+external prosthesis - an artificial, removable replacement for a part of the body facility - a specified hospital, or unit listed in the Specified Hospital List with which we have an agreement to provide a specific set of medical services.